Silverethical/silverBox/README.md

 # SilverBox

 SilverBox is a lightweight and versatile JavaScript library for creating customizable modals and alerts in web applications.
-It allows you to effortlessly integrate stylish and interactive pop-up components with ease.
+It allows you to have your own style alongside the ease of use of using a library.

 ## Table of Contents